KimberleaH/ACwebcomic/README.md

 ## General Info
-The purpose of this website is to act as an info hub for the webcomic series, Ancient Chronicles.
-In the future, the webcomic will be hosted directly on the website.
+The purpose of this website is to host the webcomic series, Ancient Chronicles, and act as an info hub for the series.
+The website will be hosted elsewhere officially in the near future.

 Ancient Chronicles © 2007-2020 Kimberlea Heili and Samuel Page